Are you wondering how to perform the audit of expenses?

 The difference of $1.2 M is immaterial considering the sales figures.

-What’s Need for Threshold to Audit expense?
+What’s the Need for a Threshold to Audit expenses?

 Different ways of performing Analytical Procedures to Audit expenses: